Our Aspire Academy is about nurturing your talents and giving you the additional academic support you need to reach your full potential.

 - Workshops led by academics and students from the University of Cambridge, addressing topics like university choices, submitting a strong application and preparing for an interview.

 - Seminars delivered by academics from the University of Cambridge, plus a trip to the university itself.

 Reading Scholars is an initiative offered by the University of Reading in core and arts-related subjects, including some not served by HE+.
-You may apply for Reading Scholars in your first autumn at Brock.
+You may apply for Reading Scholars in your first term at Brock.

-- Participate in the publication of the College newspaper to acquire a range of hands-on experiences.
+- Participate in the publication of the College Newspaper to acquire a range of hands-on experiences.

 - Attend our French Film Club to help you further develop your French speaking and listening skills.